 Varndean College is an exempt charity under the Part 3 of the Charities Act 2011 and is regulated by the Secretary of State for Education.
 The members of the Governing Body, who are trustees of the charity, are disclosed on pages 16 to 17.
-In setting and reviewing the College's strategic objectives, the Governing Body has had due regard for the Charity Commission's guidance on public benefit and particularly upon its supplementary guidance on the advancement of education.
+In setting and reviewing the College's strategic objectives, the Governing Body recognises that as a body entrusted with public and private funds, it has a particular duty to observe the highest standards of corporate governance at all times and the College is committed to exhibiting best practice in all aspects of corporate governance.
+In carrying out its responsibilities, it takes full account of the Code of Good Governance for English Colleges issued by the Association of Colleges and the Charity Commission's guidance on public benefit and particularly upon its supplementary guidance on the advancement of education.
 The guidance sets out the requirement that all organisations wishing to be recognised as charities must demonstrate, explicitly, that their aims are for the public benefit.
 In delivering its mission, the College provides the following identifiable public benefits through the advancement of education:

-- High-quality teaching - Widening participation and tackling social exclusion - Excellent employment record for students - Strong and inclusive student support systems - Links with employers, industry and commerce
+- High-quality teaching - Widening participation and tackling social exclusion - · Excellent employment record for students - Strong and inclusive student support systems - Links with employers, industry and commerce